 There are different phases of the release management process that need to be followed by an IT Service Provider.
-The importance of the release management process and its 5 phases are discussed in detail in ITIL courses or asked about in the ITIL exam for that matter.
+The importance of this process and its 5 phases are discussed in detail in ITIL courses or asked about in the ITIL exam for that matter.
 This process is a key process in the ITIL Service Transition stage of the ITIL lifecycle.
 The release management process is also closely linked to the change management process.
-The release management process is also the stepping stone from the Service Transition Stage to the ITIL Service Operation stage where live services are accessible to the customer or end-user.
-Let’s have a look at the 6 stages of the release management process and how it links to the deployment of new or upgraded services.
+This process is also the stepping stone from the Service Transition Stage to the ITIL Service Operation stage where live services are accessible to the customer or end-user.
+Let’s have a look at the 6 stages and how it links to the deployment of new or upgraded services.

 The 6 stages of the release management process